-Washington State University Vancouver is seeking an applicant for the position of Adjunct Faculty to teach undergraduate algebra/trigonometry-based and/or calculus-based physics courses during the 2018-2019 academic year.
-The fall semester starts on August 20th and ends December 7th.
+Washington State University Vancouver is seeking an applicant for the position of Adjunct Faculty to teach part of the spring 2018 semester undergraduate algebra/trigonometry-based and/or calculus-based physics courses.
+The spring semester started on January 8th and it ends on May 8th.
 Content development is not required.
 Instructor will have access to existing course materials.
-Course descriptions for fall 2018 courses are as follows:
+Applicants can apply to teach one course or more courses in the same application.
+See course descriptions below.

 Physics 101: 101 [PSCI] General Physics 4 (3-3) Course Prerequisite: MATH 107 or 108 with a grade of C or better, a minimum ALEKS math placement score 75%, or passing MATH 140, 171, 202, or 206.
 Algebra/trigonometry-based physics; topics in mechanics, wave phenomena, temperature, and heat; oriented toward non-physical science majors.